+Statutory requirements,

-Statutory requirements, The standards set down in the Scottish Social Housing Charter, The requirements of the Scottish Housing Regulator, in the formulation and implementation of all its policies.
+The standards set down in the Scottish Social Housing Charter, in the formulation and implementation of all its policies.
 THA seeks to fulfil its Corporate Aims through the development and implementation of its policies and all THA's policies operate to achieve its Strategic Objectives as set out in its Internal Management Plan.